fhdsl/metricminer-dashboard/README.md

 cran_googlesheet:
 ```

+- [ ] Make sure that `refresh-cran` is set to "yes".
+- [ ] Type the names of the packages that you'd like to collect data from on CRAN.
+Type them exactly as they are spelled, case sensitive, separated by commas.
+Delete the example package names we've put there.
+- [ ] Optionally, if you are saving data to google, specify a googlesheet ID in `cran_googlesheet` you'd like the CRAN data to be saved to.
+This will only be relevant if you've set `data_dest` to `google`.

 ### Setting up GitHub

 At this point you should already have your GitHub authorization set up for your metricminer dashboard by having [followed the instructions above.](#setting-up-your-dashboard-repository).

+In the `_config_automation.yml` you will need to specify items in the GitHub section.
+```
+###### GitHub ######
+refresh-github: yes
+github_repos: [ fhdsl/metricminer, fhdsl/metricminer.org ]
+github_googlesheet:
+```

 - [ ] Make sure that `refresh-github` is set to "yes".
 - [ ] Specify the names of the repositories you'd like to collect data from in `github_repos`.
 Make sure it includes the `owner/repository` e.g. `fhdsl/metricminer` not just `metricminer`.
 Commas need to separate the repositories.
 Delete the example repositories we put there.
-- [ ] Optionally, if you are saving data to Google, specify a googlesheet ID you'd like the GitHub data to be saved to.
+- [ ] Optionally, if you are saving data to Google, specify a googlesheet ID in `github_googlesheet` you'd like the GitHub data to be saved to.
 This will only be relevant if you've set `data_dest` to `google`.

-```
-###### GitHub ######
-refresh-github: yes
-github_repos: [ fhdsl/metricminer, fhdsl/metricminer.org ]
-github_googlesheet:
-```

 ### Setting up Google Analytics